Kr1sNg/42cursus-get_next_line/README.md

 # get_next_line

-Reading a line from a file descriptor is way too tedious
+This is 42 project about creating a function that returns a line which is read from a file descriptor.